 The Story begins on the West bank of the Mississippi River in the bustling waterfront of St. Louis, Missouri.
 Here, in the year 1856, over 200 tons of winters supplies were loaded aboard the Arabia for delivery to the western frontier, nearly 1,000 dangerous miles up the mighty Missouri River.

 The Arabia was buried underground for over a century with its cargo, 45-feet beneath a Kansas cornfield; the payload was protected from light and oxygen and was thus remarkably well preserved.
 The cargo included fine China, carpentry tools, children’s toys and the world’s oldest pickles

-The Arabia Steamboat Museum has been a popular Kansas City attraction for over 20 years.
+The Arabia Steamboat Museum a popular Kansas City attraction for over 20 years.